ilg-physics-ucsb/physics6-manual/6BL/MathLab/MathLab.md

 :::Question
 **Challenge Question:**
-Kepler's law is frequently written in the form
+Kepler&rsquo;s law is frequently written in the form

 :::Figure:Equation